nbfalcon/ptemplate/README.md

 For details, see `M-x describe-function ptemplate!`.

+Some other useful functions include:
+- `ptemplate-map`: map one template file to another in the target
+- `ptemplate-remap`: remap template files
+- `ptemplate-remap-rec`: recursively remap template directories
+- `ptemplate-copy-target`: copy files from one target location to another

 # Configuration
 ## ptemplate-template-prompt-function
 This variable specifies which function to use for prompting templates.
 It can be